rmngp/apidocs/source/index.md

 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily off-line for maintenance.
 Please try again later.

+## Images

+Some endpoints return images, here the stucture:

+* `identifier`: RMN identifier
+* `url`: Url
+* `photographer`: Photographer who has taken this picture
+* `source`: Source of this image, can be museum, institution, etc…

+The url include a security token `t`.

+If you want a resized or cropped version of an images, just append `resize` (or `crop`) to the path and the appropriate sizes.

+Example:

+I want the image `/v1/images/1?t=secret` but resized to 100 pixels:

+* `/v1/images/1/resize/100x100?t=secret`

+I want the image `/v1/images/1?t=secret` but cropped to 500 pixels:

+* `/v1/images/1/crop/500x500?t=secret`

 # Search